Configuration

 whisper - Set the desired log level (DEBUG, INFO, WARNING, ERROR)

-Tip: Enable DEBUG logging temporarily to diagnose API connectivity or enrichment issues.
+Debug logging: Enable DEBUG logging temporarily to diagnose API connectivity or enrichment issues.
 Remember to set it back to INFO when done -- DEBUG logging generates significant volume.

 Searching logs

-index=_internal source=*ta_whisper_security.log
+index=_internal source=*ta_whisper_graph.log

 | table _time log_level _raw